 In the treatment plants, the processes are divided to ensure none interrupts the other.
 Some use chemicals while others don’t.
 Moreover, each process gives out different results.

-The primary process separates the solid matter from wastewater.
+The primary process separates solid matter from wastewater.
 The secondary process breaks down the wastewater even more to give large settling particles.
 And finally, the tertiary stage removes the remaining impurities leaving the water pure enough to be discharged into the environment.

 The treatment plants are responsible for controlling and preventing water pollution.